 To change trigger mode, use the PM command, which is axis-specific, to change the trigger source as desired.
 For example, PM E=1 would be used for diSPIM with the micro-mirror card master clock is on backplane C7.
-The table below contains a list of trigger source codes.
+Table 3 contains a list of trigger source codes.